How Do I Become an Introducing Broker?

-For those interested in the opportunities offered in the forex market, a common question is how to become an IB (Introducing Broker)?
-Before we jump into our guidelines, it’s important not to forget that many established brokers started off as IBs themselves.
+For those interested in the opportunities offered in the forex market, a common question is how to become an introducing broker?
+Before we jump into our guidelines, it’s important not to forget that many established brokers started off as introducing brokers themselves (also known as IBs).
 Although you can ask each broker what got them to where they are, and you’ll find different paths in each case, we feel the most important point is that at one time they decided to throw their hat in the ring and give the business a go.

 By deciding to become an introducing broker, you are essentially establishing your own business, meaning that the amount of effort you exert will determine your salary.
 Whether you wish to earn some side income, or turn this into a full time endeavor, it should be approached the same way any entrepreneur would asses a new venture.
 To help you along this path, we offer 3 helpful tips.